 11. The Shorea, Negeri Sembilan

 About one and half hour drive from KL, you’ll reach this luxury eco-boutique resort with outstanding views on the rolling jungle hills.
 Located in the Berembun Forest Reserve, The Shorea has 8 villas with 15 rooms (sleeps 40 adults) which you can either rent individually or as a whole.
 Some villa are naturally ventilated and some are equipped with air-conditioner.
 Plus your meals are going to be freshly prepared by local chef and his team.
 P.S.
-A review of Shorea is coming soon!
+We’ve done a review of Shorea!

 Address: Kampung Kolam Air, Mukim Pantai, Jalan Jelebu, Negeri Sembilan, Malaysia, 71770

 What do YOU think of these nature getaways near KL?

 Whether you’re looking for peaceful mountainside retreats or tropical rainforests getaways, Malaysia has what it takes to impress you and the best part is there are not so far away from KL.
 So, have you decided yet which of the 10 nature getaways near KL would you love to visit first?

 If you want to splurge a bit, check out 5 luxury weekend retreats near KL and let us know what you think.